 Scott Christensen, M.D. & Medical Director of FRCC and U.C.
 Cancer Care Network stated, "We thank the patients who place their faith and trust in us on a daily basis.
 We look forward to the future with eager anticipation."

-In order to accommodate significant patient growth, we are now working on our Cancer Expansion Project.
-The remodel will allow us to continue to grow and provide the highest quality of care to our patients, and meet the current needs of our community.
-There will be fourteen infusion chairs, a new linear accelerator vault, PET/CT Suite, four exam rooms, clinic station physician offices and expanded pharmacy.
-Groundbreaking is expected soon and we look forward to what the future holds for us.
+In order to accommodate significan patient growth, we have expanded the Rideout Cancer Center.
+The remodel has allowed us to continue to grow and to provide the highest quality of care to our patients, and meet the current needs of our community.
+There are now fourteen infusion chairs, a new linear accelerator vault, PET/CT Suite, four exam rooms, clinic station, additional physician offices and an expanded pharmacy.

 Cancer Center History

 The Cancer Center opened in September 2000 driven by the vision of the Rideout Health leadership team, a long list of steering committee members, health care planners and the support of their joint venture partner UC Davis Health System.

 In ten years, the Cancer Center has grown from treating 20-30 patients a day to a premier cancer treatment center that provides care for 28,500 patient visits a year.